-BROAD-BASED BLACK ECONOMIC EMPOWERMENT (B-BBEE) STATUS LEVEL CERTIFICATES
+9. BROAD-BASED BLACK ECONOMIC EMPOWERMENT (B-BBEE) STATUS LEVEL CERTIFICATES

-- a) Bidders are required to submit original and valid B-BBEE Status Level Verification Certificates or certified copies thereof together with their bids, to substantiate their B-BBEE rating claims. - b) Bidders who do not submit B-BBEE Status Level Verification Certificates or are non-compliant contributors to B-BBEE do not qualify for preference points for BBBEE but should not be disqualified from the bidding process.
-They will score points out of 90 or 80 for price only and zero (0) points out of 10 or 20 for BBBEE. - c) A trust, consortium or joint venture must submit a consolidated B-BBEE Status Level Verification Certificate for every separate bid. - d) Public entities and tertiary institutions must also submit B-BBEE Status Level Verification Certificates together with their bids. - e) If an institution is already in possession of a valid and original or certified copy of a bidder's B-BBEE Status Level Verification Certificate that was obtained for the purpose of establishing the database of possible suppliers for price quotations or that was submitted together with another bid, it is not necessary to obtain a new B-BBEE Status Level Verification Certificate each time a bid is submitted from the specific bidder.
-Such a certificate may be used to substantiate B-BBEE rating claims provided that the closing date of the bid falls within the expiry date of the certificate that is in the institution's possession.
-Each time this provision is applied, cross-reference must be made to the B-BBEE Status Level Verification Certificate already in possession for audit purposes. - f) AOs / AAs must ensure that the B-BBEE Status Level Verification Certificates submitted are issued by the following agencies:
+- 9.1.
+Bidders are required to submit proof of B-BBEE Status Level of contributor.
+Proof includes original and valid B-BBEE Status Level Verification Certificates or certified copies thereof together with their tenders or price quotations, to substantiate their B-BBEE rating claims, with the exception of EMEs and QSEs who must submit a sworn affidavit - 9.2.
+Tenderers who do not submit B-BBEE Status Level Verification Certificates or who are non-compliant contributors to B-BBEE do not qualify for preference points for B-BBEE but should not be disqualified from the tendering process.
+They will score points out of 90 or 80 for price only and zero (0) points out of 10 or 20 for B-BBEE - 9.3.
+However, should the municipality stipulate a specific B-BBEE Status Level as prequalification criteria and the tenderer does not meet this requirement; the municipality must disqualify such tenderer as having submitted an unacceptable tender.

+- 9.4.
+A trust, consortium or joint venture (including unincorporated consortia and joint ventures) must submit a consolidated B-BBEE Status Level Verification Certificate for every separate tender. - 9.5.
+Public entities and tertiary institutions must also submit B-BBEE Status Level Verification Certificates together with their tenders. - 9.6.
+If the municipality is already in possession of a valid and original or certified copy of a tenderer's B-BBEE Status Level Verification Certificate that was obtained for the purpose of establishing the database of possible suppliers for price quotations or that was submitted together with another tender, it is not necessary to obtain a new B-BBEE Status Level Verification Certificate each time a tender is submitted from the specific tenderer - 9.7.
+Such a certificate may be used to substantiate B-BBEE rating claims provided that the closing date of the tender falls within the expiry date of the certificate that is in the institution's possession - 9.8.
+Each time this provision is applied, cross-reference must be made to the B-BBEE Status Level Verification Certificate already in possession for audit purposes - 9.9.
+The Accounting Officer must ensure that the B-BBEE Status Level Verification Certificates submitted are issued by the following agencies